Zhang-Jing-Xuan/PaperNotes/README.md

-# Paper reading and some experiments notes.
+# Papers and some experiments notes.